masasakano/mathml_mathjax_js/README.md

 2. `make` (and `make test`), which generates minified JSs.
 3. `git commit` (and maybe `git push`)
 4. `git switch gh-pages` (Move to *gh-pages* branch)
-5. `make check` (to see if there is any update required, ie., if the corresponding file in the master branch has been updated — usually yes; this does the following checks but does not fix the problems)
+5. `make check` (to see if there is any update required, i.e., if the corresponding file in the master branch has been updated — usually yes; this does the following checks but does not fix the problems)
    1. `git diff master -- README.md`
       * If any diff, run ``git checkout master README.md`
    2. `for f in tmp/*.min.js; do diff ../dist/`basename $f` $f; done`
       * If any diff, `mv MODIFIED.min.js ../dist/`  (n.b., this will usually overwrite an existing file.)
    3. `git diff master -- dist/demo/*.html`  (should return none if no HTML is updated in the master branch.)
       * If any diff, `git checkout master dist/demo/MY_UPDATED.html`
-6. `make`  (to update `dist/README.md` if need be (ie., if JS and/or HTML are updated))
+6. `make`  (to update `dist/README.md` if need be (i.e., if JS and/or HTML are updated))
 7. `git add -u` and `git commit` (and maybe `git push`)

 ### Publishing ###